-Students entering the McCormick School of Engineering and Applied Science as first-years may major in Integrated Science, provided that they have been accepted during the university application process by ISP as well as McCormick.
-In addition to the McCormick B.S. degree, they have chosen to pursue, these students will simultaneously be pursuing the ISP major in the Weinberg College of Arts and Sciences (WCAS).
+Students entering the McCormick School of Engineering and Applied Science as first-years may major in Integrated Science, provided that they have been accepted during the university application process by the Integrated Science Program (ISP) as well as McCormick.
+In addition to the McCormick B.S. degree that they have chosen to pursue, these students will simultaneously be pursuing the ISP major in the Weinberg College of Arts and Sciences (WCAS).
 They will follow McCormick B.S. degree requirements rather than Weinberg College B.A. degree requirements.
 In the rare case where a McCormick/ISP student wishes to obtain both McCormick and WCAS bachelor's degrees, all the requirements of both schools must be completed.
 See the Undergraduate Catalog for additional information on the dual degree.

 Undergraduate degrees in McCormick, with the exceptions of industrial engineering, computer science, applied math, and integrated engineering, are accredited by the Engineering Accreditation Commission of ABET.
 ABET dictates that at least 18 units of credit be in Engineering Topics and at least 12 units of credit be in Math and Basic Science Topics.
-A McCormick/ISP student will have more than enough Math and Basic Science Topics credit.
-No WCAS course carries Engineering Topics credit.
+A McCormick/ISP student will have more than enough Math and Basic Science Topics credit but needs to ensure that their curriculum carries enough Engineering Topics credit.
 No WCAS course carries Engineering Topics credit.
 Many, but not all, McCormick courses carry Engineering Topics credit.
 The distribution of these two categories of credit for engineering courses (course partitioning) is relevant to the discussion that follows.
 Students should refer to the ABET course partitioning page for details on partitioning of a specific McCormick class.